Toeloe007/A320FCU/Part 1 - Rotary Buttons/README.md

 ## Electronic Shematic
 [Backlight Shematic](./Electronics/Backlight_shematic.png)
 [Example Shematic](./Electronics/Example-shematic.png)

+## 3D Printing
+Print everything with 10% infill except the transparent part.
+Print the transparent part with 0% infill.

 ## Assembly
 It is recommended to assemble 1 knob first as a test.
 And then learn from your mistakes.